kskalvar/aws-eks-kubeflow-quickstart/README.md

 This quickstart will show you how to provision an AWS EKS Cluster with Kubeflow installed.

 ```
-This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.
+This solution shows how to create an AWS EKS Cluster with Kubeflow support.
 ```
 Note: This how-to assumes you are creating the eks cluster in us-east-1, you have access to your AWS Root Account, and you can login to an EC2 Instance remotely.